priscng/GA-projects/project_2/README_Project 2.md

 - Area and quality of the house have strong correlation to the sale price.
 The age of the house also shows an impact to the prices.
 - We also observed a few features seem to have correlation (e.g. kitchen qc and overall qc) but the observed variables also have high correlation with the Sale Price.
 Hence, for such cases, we will consider to retain them.
-- From the visualizations, proximity to various conditions (Condition 2), type of dwelling (Bldg Type) and type of foundation (Foundation) show a stronger correlation to the sale price.
+- Proximity to various conditions (Condition 2), type of dwelling (Bldg Type) and type of foundation (Foundation) also show a stronger correlation to the sale price.
 - Total bathroom is an added feature which show a higher correlation than the individual bathroom features.

 ###  Modeling

 We selected 24 features to perform the modelling using Linear, Ridge and Lasso Regression models.
 After spliting the train dataset, train dataset contains 1614 rows and validation dataset contains 404 rows.

 Among the 3 regression models, Ridge regression has the best performance during the cross validation check (R2: 0.859).
-Model improvement is done with different selection.
+Model improvement is done by selecting different features and use of log sale price.
 The best R2 0.870 achieved is based on the below features using the log sale price for Ridge Regression.
 Log sale price helps to normalize the data range and reduce the skewness.
 Hence, using a logarithm reduce the range of the variable but preserves the differences ([source](https://towardsdatascience.com/logarithms-what-why-and-how-ff9d050d3fd7)).
 This may explained why using log price helps to improve the model performance.

 We adopted using the Ridge model with the best R2 score to fit the data.
 The R2 and RSME scores obtained for the training and validation models is shown in the table below.
 From the graph, the predicted value and true value fit closely to the line with a few outliers observed at the lower and higher price.
 Overall, the model has a good performance in predicting housing sale price.